utpal108/vue-socket.io-chat/README.md

 # Chat application

 Using
-  > Vue.js on clinet side
+  > Vue.js on clinet side,
-  > Node & express js on server side
+  > Node & express js on server side,
   > Socket.io as Websocket